imathrowback/telarafly/RUNINGREADME.txt

 Run telarafly.exe

 ===== Movement
-Mouse to look around
+Right Mouse to look around
 WSAD to move around
 Q/E to move up and down
 HOLD SHIFT to move faster
 HOLD ALT to move slower
 F10 for screenshots

-==
-PURGE
-==
+== stupid flying mode

-When viewing the world, use the PURGE OBJECTS button to remove all objects (except terrain) loaded so far.
-NOTE: It will not work while meshes are queued for loading (look at the bottom left)
+F to mount up or dismount
+Left-Alt + scroll wheel to change view axis up/down Use the model viewer to choose a mount then go back to the world viewer